gcraig/gcraig.github.io/_posts/2019-3-8-Welcome.md

 permalink: /welcome
 ---

-Welcome to our blog, CSR Development's and mine, reflecting on all sorts of interesting topics including: software, electronics, writing, art, cochlear implants, astronomy, and any other various way to improve life through technnology.
+Welcome to our blog, CSR Development's and mine, reflecting on all sorts of interesting topics including: software, electronics, writing, art, cochlear implants, astronomy, and any other way to improve life through technnology.

 These posts will cover a broader range of subjects while Twitter's CSRDev account [twitter.com/CSRDev](https://www.twitter.com/CSRDev) will be geared more towards the professional face of the organization.